 This course is a survey of the nature and definitions of criminal acts, including a consideration of the elements of crime against the person, crimes against property and crimes against society.
 Responsibility for criminal conduct is also considered.
 The Constitutional impact on criminal procedures and the impact of the Supreme Court are also included in this overview.
 This course provides a concise, yet comprehensive, introduction to the substantive criminal law.
-Prerequisite: Exit or exemption from Learning Support Reading.
+Prerequisites: none

-CRJU 2230 Interpersonal Relations in Law Enforcement 3-0-3
+CRJU 2230 Interpersonal Relations in Law Enforcement

 This course offers an introduction to the methods of "community oriented policing" establishing a partnership between law enforcement agencies and communities.
 The goal is to prepare students to understand and appreciate cultural diversity and to be able to communicate effectively with residents of high crime areas, as well as with advocates of programs for improving law enforcement practices.
-Prerequisite: Exit or exemption from Learning Support Reading and English.
+Prerequisite: Exit or exemption from Learning Support English.